xWass/moderation/README.md

 - Automod auto warn system completed
 - Added help command. fixed kinda
 - Added database management for logging
+- Added logging channel messages to moderation commands
+- Added logging for automod actions
+- Config command updated for altering logging

 In progress:
-- Filling in naughty words for automod. might .gitignore this one D:
+- Filling in naughty words for automod. might .gitignore this one later
-- Adding logging channel messages to moderation commands
 - Creation of events for logging (messageDelete, userUpdate, etc.)
+- Second level of AutoMod (for message deletions, nickname changes.
+Just a stricter level of Automod)